missly55/letsdefend-soc-analyst-practice/phishing-analysis/SOC120_Phishing_Mail_Internal_to_Internal.md

 To identify it  the alert was a false positive or a true positive, I followed these steps:

-I gathered information from the alert  SMTP Address `172.16.20.3`, Source address `john@letsdefend.io`, destination address `susie@letsdefend.io`
+1. I gathered information from the alert  SMTP Address `172.16.20.3`, Source address `john@letsdefend.io`, destination address `susie@letsdefend.io`
-For each artifact stated within the email search tools (VirusTotal, UrLScan, Letsdefend Email Gateway) to identify indicators of compromise and gather more information about the alert in question.
+2. For each artifact stated within the email search tools (VirusTotal) to identify indicators of compromise and gather more information about the alert in question.
+Used VirusTotal to inspect the SMTP Address `172.16.20.3` since there was  no other indicators in the email.
-In the Email security tab on Letsdefend search using the email address `john@letsdefend.io` identifying the right date stated in the alert `Feb, 07, 2021, 04:24 AM`.
+3. In the Email security tab on Letsdefend search using the email address `john@letsdefend.io` identifying the right date stated in the alert `Feb, 07, 2021, 04:24 AM`.
+ The message was short and harmless:
+> "Hi Susie, Can we arrange a meeting today if you are available?"

 - [Email](Email.png)

 **Tools Used:**
 - VirusTotal
-- WHOIS
 - LetsDefend Email Gateway

 **Conclusion:**

+The SMTP Address `172.16.20.3`came back clean when entered in VirusTotal, no sign of malicious content.
+And device action was allowed since both email address are internal to the company.
+The message in the email was harmless no attachments or links to investigate.

 **What I Learned:**